What To Do About A Field Mouse In The House: Tips From Seaside Pest Control

 Place traps along walls and in areas where you’ve noticed activity, such as behind appliances or inside cupboards.

-5. Maintain A Clean Home
+5. Maintain a Clean Home

 Field mice are less likely to stick around if they don’t have easy access to food and water.
 To deter them: